FlockyChou/vtubing.info/post-debut/monetization-donations-and-gifts.md

 ### Throne

-[Throne](https://throne.com/) allows you to crowdsource purchases, whether they be personal or things you need for streaming.
+[Throne](https://throne.com/) allows your fans to purchase and crowdsource gifts for you, whether they be personal or things you need for streaming.
 The benefit of this over something like an Amazon Wishlist is that multiple people can contribute to a purchase (10 people can chip in $10 each to buy a $100 microphone) vs Amazon where someone needs to buy the whole product (one person has to pay the whole $100).
+Throne does support Amazon Prime Shipping but you will need to [manually adjust the shipping cost](https://help.throne.com/en/articles/7258762-does-throne-use-amazon-prime).

+Please note that Throne does [have fees attached to it](https://help.throne.com/en/articles/7258728-what-fees-do-you-charge) vs. a traditional wishlist including:
+1. Payment processing fee
+2. A service fee for non-partnered stores (such as Amazon)
+3. A fee for "payouts" (where you opt to receive the monetary value of a gift rather than the gift itself)